GORE-MODS-ALT/no-round-discord-ui/README.md

 A simple Discord theme that removes the rounded corners from Discord's UI, giving it a sharper, more square/flat look.

 ## Features
-- Removes rounded corners on almost all UI elements
+- Removes rounded corners on all UI elements
 - Cleaner, more angular appearance
 - Lightweight and minimal